PsiQ/bartiq/docs/concepts/compilation.md

 ### Step 1: Preprocessing

 The `bartiq`'s compilation engine makes several assumptions about the routine being compiled, which simplify its code at the expense of flexibility.
-For instance, `bartiq` assumes all port sizes are single parameters of size `#port_size`.
+For instance, `bartiq` assumes all port sizes are single parameters of size `#port_name`.
 Another (very important) assumption is that there are no parameter links reaching deeper than one level of nesting.

 Writing a routine conforming to those requirements by hand is possible, but tedious.
 Instead, `bartiq` allows for